JentleJoe/old-alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that displays the result of the power of one environmental variable to another script that converts a number from base 2 to base 10 script that prints all possible combinations of two letters, except oo
+script that displays the result of the power of one environmental variable to another script that converts a number from base 2 to base 10 script that prints all possible combinations of two letters, except oo script that prints a number with two decimal places, followed by a new line